IlliaZaretski/courses/README.md

 # Courses
 Demo project which allows business owners to manage their courses, classes, members, memberships etc.

-# Story - Create Classes
+# Business cases
-As a studio owner i want to create classes for my studio so that my members can attend classes
+1) As a studio owner I want to create classes for my studio so that my members can attend classes

 Acceptance Criteria:
 - Implement an API to create classes(`/courses`).
 Assume this api doesn't need to have any